 Cobbdale residents heard candidates talk about their campaign issues at the Henry Masonic Lodge on Oak Street Wednesday night.
-Along with the familiar mentions of economic growth and water, they discussed traffic, an issue that had only been glossed over in previous debates.
+Along with the and , they discussed traffic, an issue that had only been glossed over in previous debates.

 Candidates talked about rallying with regional forces to secure more funding from the state, building a bypass around the city and using traffic calming measures to mitigate problems within the city limits.

 Hosted by the Cobbdale Civic Association, the candidates night was a last chance to meet school board, council and mayoral runners in one go.
 A resident took the opportunity to ask what the candidates could do to alleviate traffic problems throughout the city.
 This problem is especially apparent in Cobbdale, which is nestled between Interstate 66 and Fairfax Boulevard and, as one resident pointed out, becomes an alternative freeway when there's an accident on I-66.

 "Our traffic problems can't be solved," council candidate David Meyer told the packed lodge basement.
 "They can only be managed."

 Candidates pointed out that Fairfax City is surrounded by a quickly growing and developing Fairfax County.
 The county doubled its population to over 1 million since 1970, according to the U.S. Census.
 Located in the heart of the county, Fairfax City has little say in traffic-riling development projects just outside the city limits.

 "We don't have and never will have the resources to deal with the traffic problem," council candidate Steve Stombres said.
 He suggested turning to regional powers to try to curb traffic outside the city limits, as well as continuing to petition Richmond for funding for transportation issues.